Heroes & Icons: History

 Heroes & Icons was soft-launched with limited advanced promotion on September 28, 2014, as a diginet of Weigel-owned stations WWME-CD (channel 23.2) and WCIU-TV (channel 26.4) in Chicago, and WMLW-TV (channel 49.3) in Milwaukee.
 Heroes & Icons was created at the request of the affiliates of Weigel's existing networks, to increase their programming options.

 The network also launched in the South Bend, Indiana market, along with the major cable providers in the Chicago and Milwaukee markets (including Comcast Xfinity, RCN and Time Warner Cable) using existing carriage.
 Weigel opted to soft launch H&I in order to fine-tune its schedule, along with adding additional programming to the fledgling network.
 With the network having settled on a more stabilized schedule, Weigel moved the Heroes & Icons affiliation in Milwaukee to the third subchannel of CBS affiliate WDJT-TV (channel 58) on March 5, 2015, with This TV – which previously occupied the 58.3 space – moving to WMLW-DT3 in its place.
 Fox Television Stations expanded its relationship with Weigel beyond Movies!, adding it to eleven of their stations in the fourth quarter of 2015.
 A list of 2019 Nielsen ratings published by Variety indicated that Heroes & Icons averaged 196,000 viewers in prime time, up 18% from the 2018 average.

 Programming

 H&I's program schedule features a mix of police procedurals, westerns, science fiction, superhero and action/adventure-themed programs.
 The network also carries a three-hour block of children's programming on Sunday mornings to fulfill FCC mandated E/I obligations.

 Since 2016, a prominent staple in H&I's lineup is the airing of five live action classic Star Trek series called "All Star Trek" (The Original Series, Next Generation, Deep Space Nine, Voyager, and Enterprise) Sunday through Friday evenings from 8pm-1am ET.

-Weekdays feature a mix of westerns and various action shows from 5am-12pm ET, including Trackdown, The Rebel, Wanted Dead or Alive, Cheyenne, MacGyver, Nash Bridges and The A-Team.

-Then, its followed by "The Day Shift", a binge block of various crime dramas and action/adventure shows through the afternoon, airing a different show every weekday (The A-Team on Mondays, JAG on Tuesdays, NCIS on Wednesdays, CSI: Cyber on Thursdays and Hawaii Five-O on Fridays) from 12pm-5pm ET, with an episode of Walker, Texas Ranger and 2 episodes of CSI: Crime Scene Investigation airing early evenings from 5pm-8pm ET, and the All Star Trek block primetime through late evenings.
+Weekdays feature a morning western block.
+From noon-5 p.m.
+ET, a binge block branded as "The Day Shift" is featured, airing a different action/drama show every weekday.
+A three-hour block of CSI airs early evenings from 5-8 p.m.
+ET, with the All Star Trek block featured in primetime through late evenings.